25 May 2013

 Stefania Caterina

-Message of St. Clare of Assisi1 of 25 May 2013
+Message of Saint Clare of Assisi[1] of 25 May 2013

-Jesus said, Therefore I tell you, do not worry …“ (Mt 6,25).
-In fact, He wanted to lead people back to a true relationship with the Father; He wanted to make us understand that God is able to provide everything we need and that by serving God we find what we need and even more.
+Jesus said, “Therefore I tell you, do not worry …“ (Mt 6, 25).
+Indeed, He wanted to lead people back to a true relationship with the Father; He wanted to help us understand that God can provide everything we need; by serving God, we find what we need and even more than that.
 We are created for God and to seek His Kingdom, which is not of this Earth.
-We are called to live in accordance with the divine laws, not the worldly and carnal laws.
-God knows what we need; He has created us and will therefore always provide us with what is necessary for life if we decide to live for Him.
+We are called to live according to the divine laws, which are not worldly and carnal.
+God knows what we need because He has created us and will always provide us with what is necessary for life if we decide to live for Him.

 I follow you with my prayer and I love you in God.
 Receive my blessing: